 - Three links to work you have previously published, ideally published on other platforms, and not personal blogs

-In the future, we hope to have enough money to pay for every piece at a flat rate, but until then we have a (very) limited budget and use this to pay for proactively commissioned content on the most vital stories.
+We have a (very) limited budget and use this to pay for proactively commissioned content on the most vital stories.
 For submissions we do our best to pay, if we don’t have the money in our pocket we’ll let you know so that you can find somewhere else to house your fine work.